 Dear Harvey Mudd Chemists and Friends,

-It’s a pleasure to sit down a few days after graduation, take a breath, and bring you up-to-date on what we’ve been doing over the past year.
+It’s a pleasure to bring you up-to-date on what we’ve been doing over the past year.

-We just graduated nineteen majors, joint majors, and independent program of studies students with strong chemical interests.
-In March we sent twenty-four students to the ACS National Meeting in San Diego.
+In May we graduated eleven chemistry and joint chem-bio majors.
+In March we sent fourteen students to the ACS National Meeting in New Orleans.
 In addition to making presentations and cruising the exposition at the meeting, our students were the focus of a reception for all HMC alumni in the area that drew more than seventy attendees.

 We’re working hard at staying connected to you.
 In addition to this newsletter, we continue our grand experiment with Facebook.
 If you are a Facebook user, please join the Harvey Mudd College Chemistry Alumni group at www.groups.to/hmcchemistry to get updates on departmental and campus happenings.
 Also, let us know what is new with you – fill out the form at www.hmc.edu/chemalumupdate to let us know where you are and what you’re doing.
 We mean this broadly, not just the chemistry in your life!

 We’re also doing our best to reach out to prospective students.
 We have Facebook, Twitter, and Tumblr feeds for prospective students available at facebook.com/hmcchem, twitter.com/hmcchem, and hmcchem.tumblr.com, respectively.
 Feel free to point an interested potential student in our direction!